 But David remembered, “The Lord is my light and my salvation—so why should I be afraid?
 The Lord protects me from danger—so why should I tremble?”
 (27:1).
 David was invited to converse with the one who had repeatedly shown that He was firmly on David’s side.
 So he could approach the meeting, not casually or flippantly, but not fearfully or in trepidation either.
 Quietly and confidently, he could come before the Lord and say what was on his mind.

 Every person has an open invitation to have a conversation with God.
-It is an invitation to open his heart to the Lord and to say what is on his mind!
-It is beyond reason to pass on such an invitation.
+It is an invitation to open his heart to the Lord and to say what is on his mind.

 For further study: Psalm 27